lukoshkin/red/README.md

 the maximum possible range is chosen.
 To plot just the last saved state (via CHECK or SAVE), pass `VTK_RANGE=0`.
 The results will appear in `small/VTK`.

+## Options for `setup.sh`

+Here are some points that help to gain more control over the script:

+   * Running ```./setup.sh -n 8 -i 1042,1507 -e /abs/path/to/examples lapuza```
+   results in `uid=1042` and `gid=1507` inside the running container `lapuza` with bind mount that mounts `/abs/path/to/examples` on the host to `/home/red/project/examples` in the container.
+The option `-n` specifies the number of cores used when building the base image.

+   * Defaults for this script have already nice values:
+   `-n 4`, `-i $(id -u),$(id -g)`, `-e "$PWD/examples"`, container's name - `red`

+   * SFU code components should be archived in a zip named `PoreFlow*.zip` (without leading directories).
+Should they be packed in a folder that is later zipped, one must use `--strip-sfu-zip` flag to convert the archive to the required structure.

+   * For the code deploiment with singularity, it is better to save a light version of the docker image <br> with `--save-img-base` that further will be converted to a singularity image.